Skip to content

 基于电压估计的负载补偿

 To use the load compensation you will still need to set the basic configuration.
-The Empty Voltage (BAT_V_EMPTY) should be set higher (than without compensation) because the compensated voltage gets used for the estimation (typically set a bit below the expected rest cell voltage when empty after use).
+The Empty Voltage (BATn_V_EMPTY, where n is the battery number) should be set higher (than without compensation) because the compensated voltage gets used for the estimation (typically set a bit below the expected rest cell voltage when empty after use).
+You should also calibrate the Amps per volt divider in the basic settings screen.

 To enable this feature: